-MI9 enlisted manufacturers of leisure items as board games, playing cards, chess sets, gramophone records, dartboards, table tennis and cricket bats to help them hide the maps inside such items during their manufacture.
+MI9 enlisted manufacturers of leisure items as board games, playing cards, chess sets, gramophone records, dartboards, table tennis and cricket bats to help them hide the maps, and escape equipment inside such items during their manufacture.

 Companies such as John Waddington & Co made games, and playing cards with silk and paper maps hidden between the layers of card and playing boards.
 Monopoly was one such game.
 A full stop at the end of one of the place names would indicate to the trained eye the type of map the board would hold.
 Using the Monopoly game as a carrier for maps was useful as an actual currency could be hidden with the Monopoly money as escapers needed local currency if their attempts were to stand any chance of success.